Exploring

-The Blackstone River Bikeway is a beautiful way to explore the Blackstone Valley, whether by bike or on foot and offers something for everyone to enjoy.
+The Blackstone River Multi-Use Trail is a beautiful way to explore the Blackstone Valley, whether by bike or on foot and offers something for everyone to enjoy.
 With over 24 miles already constructed, the vision is for it to extend 48 miles from downtown Worcester, MA, to India Point Park in Providence, RI.
 From there, it connects with the existing East Bay Bike Path and continues to Bristol, RI, for additional 14.5 miles.
 When completed, the Blackstone River Bikeway will serve as an alternate mode of transportation for commuters as well as the region’s premier recreational resource, connecting New England’s second and third largest cities.

 Use our interactive map to navigate to the 14 parking areas.